conversationai/unintended-ml-bias-analysis/README.md

 # Usage

-Sentence Templates is not itself sufficient for eliminating identity bias in machine learning language models.
-The examples are simple and unlikely to appear in real-world data, and both the templates and word-lists necessarily reflect our own biases.
-Direct word-for-word translation of sentences and identity terms across languages is further not sufficient, or even possible, given differences in cultures, religions, idioms, and identities.
+We encourage researchers and developers to use these datasets to test for biases in their own models.
+However, Sentence Templates alone are insufficient for eliminating identity bias in machine learning language models.
+The examples are simple and unlikely to appear in real-world data and may reflect our own biases.
+The identity terms also vary across languages because direct word-for-word translation of identity terms across languages is not sufficient, or even possible, given differences in cultures, religions, idioms, and identities.

+# License

+TODO: Add this in